AaronJai/CITS3403_PROJECT/README.md

 6. **Run the application:**
    ```
    flask run
+   or, to open in debug mode:
+   python EcoTrack.py
    ```
+   - _Note: You may need to use ```python3``` or a different command depending on how Python is installed on your system._

 7. **Access the application:**
    Open a web browser and go to `http://127.0.0.1:5000/`